ferranEspuna/ferranEspuna/README.md

 # Ferran Espuña: Deep Learning Research Engineer, Mathematician and Computer Scientist

 ## About Me
-I have a double Bachelor's Degree in mathematics and computer science, and a Master's Degree and am currently working in artificial intelligence research.
+I have a double Bachelor's Degree in mathematics and computer science, and a Master's Degree in Advanced Mathematics.
+I am currently working in artificial intelligence research.
 I excel at proposing novel solutions to challenging problems, and have the technical skills to execute them and overcome obstacles independently, while coordingating as part of a larger team.

 ## Contact Info